gfx/universal-zopfli-js/README.md

 ### Using Zopfli with promises for async/await

-There are "async"-suffixed versions that returns promises:
+There are "async"-suffixed versions that return promises:

 ```typescript
 // These functions return `Promise<T>` for async/await.